Once I complete the FAFSA, who decides how much money I get?

 Here’s the short answer:

 Your eligibility depends on your Expected Family Contribution, your year in school, your enrollment status, and the cost of attendance at the school you will be attending.
 The Office of Financial Aid determines how much financial aid you are eligible to receive based on this number.
-Click the on the links below for more in-depth information.
+For example:

 - The Office of Financial Aid starts by determining your Cost of Attendance (COA).